 Provision No. Heading / Sub- Heading Rationale for change 43 Disqualification and Removal of Committee Members We have removed the reference to a Committee Member being disqualified if they become bankrupt as this is already covered by Rule 43(a) which states that a person ceases to be a Committee Member if they are disqualified under the Charities Act 2011.
-The member's power to remove a Committee Member has been revised on the basis that it is more appropriate for such power to be exercised by the Committee.
+The member's power to remove a Committee Member has been deleted on the basis that it is more appropriate for such power to be exercised by the Committee.
 Rule 43(d) contains a general power for the Committee to remove a Committee Member and replaces the previous power for members to remove a Committee Member at a Special Meeting.
-It is common for modern constitutions to include a power for the board to remove a trustee and can be useful in the event that a person's continued trusteeship is not in the best interests of the charity.
+It is common for modern constitutions to include a power for the board to remove a trustee and can be useful in the event that a person continued trusteeship is not in the best interests of the charity.
 There are safeguards against the misuse of this power - the Committee must take such decision at a meeting and not as a written decision; the Committee Member being removed has a right to be heard.
 51 Delegates for Federation and National Federation Meetings Committees can decide how to organise elections for Delegates; the Rules no longer prescribe that this must be by secret ballot.
-63 and 64 Irregularities These are saving provisions which preserve the validity of a decision even if it is later discovered that accidentally (a) a Committee or sub-committee member was not properly appointed or (b) there are other procedural defects in the decision-making e.g., the notice for an Annual Meeting or Special Meeting has not been sent to every WI Member or a WI Member votes at either of these meetings but they have not paid their subscriptions for the year.
+63 and 64 Irregularities Saving provisions related to a defect in a Trustee's appointment and broader procedural defects have now been included to harmonise with the other constitutions and because this is a useful provision to include.
 73 Pooling of Fares This Rule now clarifies that Federations and WIs may also agree to share other costs (such as accommodation) of attending any in-person meetings of the National Federation.
 76 and 77 Enlargement A new Rule has been included regarding who determines the name and committee composition of an enlarged WI.
 The committees of the continuing WI and the terminating WI must agree the name and committee composition of the enlarged (i.e., continuing) WI.
 If they cannot agree, the Federation will decide these points.
 If the WIs fall under different Federations, the continuing WI is to decide which Federation is to determine the name and committee composition.